I Corps (South Vietnam): 1968

 On 6 January, Westmoreland initiated Operation Niagara, a two-part plan to find PAVN units around Khe Sanh Combat Base and to eliminate them with superior firepower.

-On 15 January the 3rd Marine Division turned over the responsibility of the Phu Bai TAOR to the 1st Marine Division's Task Force X-Ray and the 3rd Marine Division headquarters was moved north to Dong Ha Combat Base.
+On 15 January, the 3rd Marine Division turned over the responsibility of the Phu Bai TAOR to the 1st Marine Division's Task Force X-Ray and the 3rd Marine Division headquarters was moved north to Dong Ha Combat Base.

-On 19 January the 1st Brigade, 1st Cavalry Division flew from Camp Radcliff in Binh Dinh province to Phu Bai Combat Base with orders to continue on to Quang Tri City as soon as possible to relieve the 3rd Marine Regiment for duty farther north.
+On 19 January, the 1st Brigade, 1st Cavalry Division flew from Camp Radcliff in Binh Dinh province to Phu Bai Combat Base with orders to continue on to Quang Tri City as soon as possible to relieve the 3rd Marine Regiment for duty farther north.
 As Phu Bai could not accommodate the Brigade's over 100 helicopters, they established a base further west that became known as Landing Zone El Paso.

-From 20 January to 23 November the 3rd Marine Division conducted Operation Lancaster II along the western DMZ.
+From 20 January to 23 November, the 3rd Marine Division conducted Operation Lancaster II along the western DMZ.

-On 21 January the PAVN began the Battle of Khe Sanh in an attempt to draw US mobile forces and South Vietnamese reserves away from more populated areas.
+On 21 January, the PAVN began the Battle of Khe Sanh in an attempt to draw US mobile forces and South Vietnamese reserves away from more populated areas.
 The 37th Ranger Battalion was flown in to join the base garrison.
 Following a request from Westmoreland, Thieu agreed to cancel the Tết truce in northern I Corps and to reduce it to 36 hours elsewhere in the country.

-Also on 21 January Westmoreland ordered the 1st Cavalry Division commander General John J. Tolson to move the 1st Brigade, 1st Cavalry Division from LZ El Paso to Quảng Trị City to relieve the 3rd Marine Regiment and move the 3rd Brigade, 1st Cavalry Division from the Quế Sơn Valley to Camp Evans, to relieve the 1st Marine Regiment.
+Also on 21 January, Westmoreland ordered the 1st Cavalry Division commander General John J. Tolson to move the 1st Brigade, 1st Cavalry Division from LZ El Paso to Quảng Trị City to relieve the 3rd Marine Regiment and move the 3rd Brigade, 1st Cavalry Division from the Quế Sơn Valley to Camp Evans, to relieve the 1st Marine Regiment.
 Tolson was also given operational control of the 2nd Brigade, 101st Airborne Division, which flew into Phu Bai Combat Base from III Corps.
-Once repositioned the 1st Cavalry Division was to launch Operation Jeb Stuart against PAVN base areas 101 and 114 to the west of Quảng Trị City and Huế.
+Once repositioned, the 1st Cavalry Division was to launch Operation Jeb Stuart against PAVN base areas 101 and 114 to the west of Quảng Trị City and Huế.

-From 23–26 January the 3rd Battalion, 1st Marines launched Operation Badger Catch to secure the north bank of the Cua Viet river and prevent PAVN reinforcements from entering the area.
+From 23 to 26 January, the 3rd Battalion, 1st Marines launched Operation Badger Catch to secure the north bank of the Cua Viet river and prevent PAVN reinforcements from entering the area.

-On 26 January Westmoreland ordered the formation of a new provisional corps headquarters, MACV Forward, under the command of his deputy, General Creighton Abrams at Phu Bai.
+On 26 January, Westmoreland ordered the formation of a new provisional corps headquarters, MACV Forward, under the command of his deputy, General Creighton Abrams at Phu Bai.

-From 29 January the PAVN/VC began their Tet Offensive attacks in I Corps with a series of attacks around Da Nang.
+From 29 January, the PAVN/VC began their Tet Offensive attacks in I Corps with a series of attacks around Da Nang.

-On the early morning of 30 January the V25 Local Force Battalion and the Q12 Local Force Company assaulting the headquarters of the 51st Regiment at Hoi An.
+On the early morning of 30 January, the V25 Local Force Battalion and the Q12 Local Force Company assaulting the headquarters of the 51st Regiment at Hoi An.
 The attack was stopped and at dawn the VC were forced to retreat having lost approximately 343 killed and 195 captured.